coderofsalvation/coderofsalvation.github.io/tech/bash-coffeescript-es6-and-the-curly-religion.md

 ## The polyglot

-. polyglot: (re)implement apache/memcache/database functionality in javascript (express)
-. polyglot: learn make-syntax or bash or commandline linux tools.
+* polyglot: learn existing make-syntax or bash or commandline linux tools.
-. polyglot: write coffeescript to reduce syntaxnoise
+* polyglot: write coffeescript to reduce syntaxnoise
-. polyglot: write (or compile to) javascript because of curly disciples (with transpiler) . polyglot: learn/use json specs (like jsonschema)
+* polyglot: write (or compile to) java(script) because of curly disciples (with transpiler)
+* polyglot: learn/use json specs (like jsonschema)
-. polyglot: likes bash or coffeescript not because it's a _shorter_ syntax: its more _human_
+* polyglot: likes bash or coffeescript not because it's a _shorter_ syntax: its more _human_
+* polyglot: likes ES5, ES6 because it looks like coffeescript and java(script)

 ## The disciple

+* a curly disciple: likes ES6 because its the _next big thing_
+* a curly disciple: hates ES5 because ES6 is _superior_
-. a curly disciple: use typescript without knowing about jsonschema . a curly disciple: refuse to learn/use HL tools (coffeescript or bash) . a curly disciple: implement a build tool which performs certain _bash/sh_ commands in a particular order . a human disciple: implement that same tool but in coffeescript
+* a curly disciple: uses typescript without knowing about jsonschema spec
+* a curly disciple: refuse to learn/use HL tools (coffeescript or bash)

-Popular things get hated on, like coffeescript.
-Interestingly enough, the haters almost always are driven by curly disciple aspirations.
+* a curly disciple: dislike shellscript/ruby/python etc
+* a curly disciple: fearful of functional programming

+Needless to say, the (fallicious) _coffeescript/typescript/ES6_ debate is clearly ran by curly disciples.
+The polyglots just don't care.

 ## Conclusions

 * keep learning markup specs, formats and conventions (json/jsonschema/xml/wsdl)
 * keep using tools to solve problems
-* refrain from HL- or curly language bias
-* never blame a tool of spec, blame yourself for being ignorant.
+* stop blaming